caitlintran3/py4eda-work/homework/hw3a-solution.md

 #### Question 1: The Three-Stage Model

 **a)**
 Committing README.md and .gitignore together made sense because they’re setup files.
 Committing hw3a-solution.md separately kept the documentation changes distinct.
-If I had committed everything at once, the history would be less clear — I wouldn’t be able to tell when I started documenting versus when I set up the repo.
+If I had committed everything at once, the history would be less clear, I wouldn’t be able to tell when I started documenting versus when I set up the repo.

 **b)**
-I’d commit the typo fix and README update now — they’re complete and won’t change.
+I’d commit the typo fix and README update now.
+They’re complete and won’t change.
 I’d wait on the half-finished analysis function until it’s working.
 Staging lets me choose what to commit and what to hold back, so I don’t clutter the history with incomplete work.

 **c)**
-`git status` shows me what’s changed, what’s staged, and what’s untracked.
+`git status` shows me what’s changed, staged, and untracked.
 I use it constantly before committing to make sure I’m only including the right files.
 It helps me avoid mistakes and keeps my commits clean.

 #### Question 2: Local vs. Remote Repositories

 **a)**
 Git is distributed, meaning every copy of the repo has the full history.
-With Google Drive or Dropbox, you’re just syncing files — there’s no version control.
+With Google Drive or Dropbox, you’re just syncing files and there’s no version control.
 With Git, I can work offline, track changes, and merge updates from others without needing a central server.

 **b)**
 Being able to work offline is huge.
 I can make commits, view logs, and test code without internet.
 Later, I just push to GitHub to sync.
 This supports workflows like traveling, working in low-connectivity environments, or coding on the go.